f1337/f1337.github.io/tradecraft/README.md

 # Tradecraft
-_aka the practices & processes that work best for me, synthesized from the ideas of many who have gone before me_
+_Practices & processes that work well (in my experience), synthesized while enjoying the view from the shoulders of giants._

 ## Board practices